otykier/training/Sample models/readme.md

 You are allowed to use the dataset as a **learning resource** for **personal use only**.

 Using the dataset for public presentations (for example community conferences) or classroom training sessions, is not allowed without prior written permission from Tabular Editor ApS.

+View the [terms](https://www.tabulareditor.com/terms) (section 5 in particular) for more information.